hgabor47/vrpd_windows/readme.md

 ## Prerequisites

 ### for usage
--Android table or phone with Android 6.0 or above.
+* Android table or phone with Android 6.0 or above.
--VR Headset from low price.
+* VR Headset from low price.
 I use VRBOX2 and Samsung Gear VR (perfect)

 ### for develop
--Visual Studio 2017
+* Visual Studio 2017

 ## Deployment